matthewgream/powermon_esp32/README.md

 The ESP32-S3 supports ADC1 with 10 channels and ADC2 with 10 channels.
 This implementation uses ADC1 only.
 ADC2 is unavailable if WiFi is enabled.
 With some additional work, this implementation could support 10 devices (20 channels).

+Should be reasonably adjustable to work with other ESP32 series (just take note of the ADC configurations and limitations: the S3 was chosen for number of ADC channels supported on unit 1 DMA), and other voltage and current sensors (after all, they are just read through voltage dividers on ADC pins).

+Generally designed and used for mains level, being ~240VAC and not more than 16A.
+Please use wire sizes (e.g. 1.5mm sq) and terminals accordingly.
+I'm a qualified professional electronics engineer, so I understand how to work with mains level voltages: please don't work with these voltages unless you are also confident in doing so safely: loss of life is a real risk.

+The sensors are not necessarily calibrated, and the resistors (i.e. voltage dividers) come with tolerances (e.g. 1% metal-film), and the ADC may also be uncalibrated.
+Therefore, the readings should not be considered to be precise, and are not intended to be in this desigh.

 **RESOURCES**

 * ESP32-S3 microcontroller [datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf) and [Zero Board](https://www.waveshare.com/esp32-s3-zero.htm) (waveshare).